Frequently Asked Questions

 In the event of severe weather how do I know if the School is open?

 In the event of severe weather it may be necessary to close the school for all or part of the day.
-If this is the case Authorised School Staff will notify the Local Radio Stations.
-We advise parents to listen to BBC Essex on 103.5 and 95.3 FM or Essex FM on 102.6 and 96.3 FM for updates and advice.
-There will also be signs displayed outside the school.
-Also, each year group has a class representative who will send out a text alert to keep parents advised on the situation.
+If this is the case Authorised School Staff will notify each year group class representative who will send out a whats app alert to keep parents advised on the situation, also the the school website will be updated regularly.

 What do I do if I think I might be able to claim free school meals for my child?